-- Trim: Check for melting, loss of retroreflectivity and fluorescence, separation from shell. - C. Impact Cap: Examine for deterioration, cracks or other damage. - D. Suspension system: Examine for torn or damaged straps or padding. - E. Integrated Faceshield, Goggles and FlipDowns: Examine for cracks, scratches, charring, distortions or damage from heat or flame, missing or loose adjustment knobs. - F. Ear Cover: Look for dirt, tears and signs of light degradation. - G. Headband: Examine for dirt tears, breaks in the connectors and broken or loose adjustment ratchet.
+- A. Outer Shell: Examine for dirt, cracks, charring, warping or soft spots.
+Cracks, charring, warping or soft spots are signs that the outer shell may be damaged or worn out.
+If your helmet outer shell is compromised, your helmet needs to be retired. - Trim: Check for melting, loss of retroreflectivity and fluorescence, separation from shell. - C. Impact Cap: Examine for deterioration, cracks or other damage. - D. Suspension system: Examine for torn or damaged straps or padding. - E. Faceshield and Goggles: Examine for cracks, scratches, charring, distortions or damage from heat or flame, missing or loose adjustment knobs. - F. Ear Cover: Look for dirt, tears and signs of light degradation. - G. Headband: Examine for dirt tears, breaks in the connectors and broken or loose adjustment ratchet.